 In case you workout 6 to 7 times weekly, then your activity factor is 1.725.

 To make it more clear, let’s explain it with an example.
-Consider a male man of 43, with a height of 5’9 and a weight of 190 lbs.
+Consider a man of 43, with a height of 5’9 and a weight of 190 lbs.
 His BMR will drop around 1838.
-In order to calculate the number of calories he needs to drop weight, simply multiply the BMR with the activity factor.
+To calculate the number of calories he needs to drop weight, multiply the BMR with the activity factor.

 BMR must be changed for weight loss purposes

-Individuals have reported and observed that when they begin with weight reduction, they lose weight real fast.
-After shedding a few pounds in a short time, the procedure slows down and consequently.
+Individuals have reported and observed that they lose weight real fast when they begin with weight reduction.
+After shedding a few pounds in a short time, the procedure slows down, and consequently.
 They lose weight very slowly.
 This is because your Basal Metabolic Rate slows down as you drop weight.
 This means that the overall calories required by an individual daily are reduced.

-The main reason why this occurs may be partly because of a reduction in muscle mass.
-In order to overcome this problem, you have to do specific workouts.
-Squats, strength training, push-ups will help you maintain the BMI index to a particular level.
+The main reason this occurs may be partly because of a reduction in muscle mass.
+To overcome this problem, you have to do specific workouts.
+Squats, strength training, push-ups will help you maintain the Body Mass Index (BMI) to a particular level.

 BMR is important to keep your body healthy

-Knowing your BMR, your normal activity level, and the number of calories you need daily to maintain your weight are important to keep your body healthy.
+Knowing your BMR, your average activity level, and the number of calories you need daily to maintain your weight is essential to keep your body healthy.

-As soon as you know your BMR, you may use it to figure out the calories you actually burn a day.
-From that point, it is possible to determine just how many calories you want to eat to gain muscle, lose excess weight, or keep your weight.
+As soon as you know your BMR, you may use it to determine the calories you burn a day.
+From that point, it is possible to decide on just how many calories you want to eat to gain muscle, lose excess weight, or keep your weight.

 It is determined according to your BMR in addition to your activity level during the day.
-Typically, men have a greater TDEE than girls because they have more muscle mass.
-In addition, both TDEE and BMR have a tendency to drop regardless of your gender as you get older.
+Typically, men have a greater Total Daily Energy Expenditure (TDEE) than girls because they have more muscle mass.
+In addition, both TDEE and BMR tend to drop regardless of your gender as you get older.